NeilParkerBSDC/L3Y1PSummerProject-Glossary/README.md

 Note this table of data as an ID column, because we need a unique identifier (known as the primary key) for each item of data within a table.

 In this table I am repeating information.
-Two rows repeat the task “Create an if statement”, two rws repeat the language “Python” etc. This is unnecessary repetition which can clog up computer memory and slow things down.
+Two rows repeat the task “Create an if statement”, two rows repeat the language “Python” etc. This is unnecessary repetition which can clog up computer memory and slow things down.

 To be more efficient, instead of one table of data which repeats the information, I actually need three smaller tables which are linked.

 The information I has consists of two lists - a list of things I want to be able to do (“Tasks”, and a list of programming languages.
 Each of these can be in a separate table.
-I do not need to repeat the wordy thighs in each list i.e. I only need the task “Create an if statement” in the tasks list once.
+I do not need to repeat the wordy parts in each list i.e. I only need the task “Create an if statement” in the tasks list once.

 To create my list of all the things I want to be able to do in all the different languages, I need a third table which links them together.
-This does repeat information, but the information it repeats is very small - it is the unique identifier for the other two tables.
+This **does** repeat information, but the information it repeats is very small - it is the unique identifier for the other two tables.

 E.g.